 Visas for Mozambique are not required by SA Passport Holders.
 Please contact us if you have any queries.

-SOUTH OF MAPUTO is the stunning upmarket White Pearl Resorts.
-This resort can be accessed from Maputo by Helicopter or by road, or it can be accessed from the Kosi Bay border by road.
+South of Maputo is the stunning upmarket White Pearl Resorts.
+This resort can be accessed from Maputo by light aircraft or by road, or it can be accessed from the Kosi Bay border by road.
 As a 4×4 is necessary the resort arranges transfers from either Maputo or the Kosi Bay border.

 Mozambique’s capital, Maputo is a vibrant and cosmopolitan city.
 Since the end of the civil war, roads have been resurfaced, running water and electricity have been restored, and a lot of development is taking place.
 There are several museums and other places of interest, including the well-known Mercado Municipal market, an 18th century fort, and the Roman Catholic Cathedral, which is one of Maputo’s most impressive buildings.